 - Tax Counseling for the Elderly.
 If you’re at least 50 years old and have a low-to-moderate-income, you can visit nearly 5,000 Tax-Aide locations nationwide for free, individualized tax preparation.
 Visit the AARP’s website to find a location near you.

 - MilTax.
 Military members and their families can e-file their taxes for free through MilTax.

 Should I DIY or get professional help?

 Ultimately, your best route depends on how you’re able to answer three key questions:

 - How complicated is your tax return?
-Even if you’ve had a major life event, such as having a baby or buying a house, tax software should be able to walk you through it.
-But if you own many assets, bought or sold multiple investments or just don’t have time to go through the related paperwork, the personal attention of an accountant may be what you need.
+If you have no dependents and deductions, you may be able to file your own return.
+But if you’ve had a major life event, such as a new baby or buying a house, a tax software may be a better option.
+If you own many investment assets, an accountant may be what you need.

-- How confident are you to do it yourself?
+- How confident are you with filing yourself?
 Tax regulations are always changing, and the IRS regularly audits returns for compliance.
 A reputable online tax service can make sure you aren’t claiming anything you’re not eligible for.
 And they may even step in if the IRS does come a-knocking.